 |Soil pH||Acidic; 6.0-6.5|

-Keep peach trees evenly moist, especially in the first year as they establish themselves.
+Keep peach trees evenly moist, especially in the first two years as they establish themselves.

 Temperature and Humidity

 Peaches like moderate temperatures and generally grow best in USDA growing zones 5-8.
 However, you can select more cold or heat-tolerant varieties to expand the growing zone to include zones 4 and 9.

 Peaches need at least 600 chilling hours at 45 degrees Fahrenheit or lower to trigger fruiting.
 Extended temperatures below zero may damage the trees.
 Peaches tolerate humid conditions, but excessive wetness can encourage fungal diseases.

 Apply a balanced 10-10-10 fertilizer around your peach trees each spring.
 Use a pound for new trees, and add a pound each year, up to 10 pounds for standard mature peaches.

 Peach Trees Varieties

 There are hundreds of peach tree cultivars to choose from.
 While peach trees can produce clingstone or freestone fruits, conveniently, most varieties sold for home gardens are freestone.
 You can also choose between yellow or white flesh and early or late-bearing peach trees.

 - 'Halehaven' is a very sweet midseason variety.
 Even the skin is said to be sweet, and the trees are vigorous.

 - 'Reliance' is an early season producer making it good for cold regions.